james-millner/turn-server-docker-build/chart/README.md

 1. Override on the commandline with helm install --set key=value[,key=value] ...

 ## Notes
-* The helm chart automatically creates the ELB, but only creates an A record that points to it if the Kube cluster has configured and is running **external-dns** pod.
-If not, it must be created manually.
+* The helm chart automatically creates the ELB, but only creates a simpler CNAME record (external-dns.alpha.kubernetes.io/hostname) that points to it if the Kube cluster has configured and is running **external-dns** pod.
+If not running external-dns add-on, the CNAME must be created manually.